dplas/document/docs/source/index.rst

 About Document
 ==========================================================

 This document system dynamically builds content markup based on GitHub commits.
+Each content commit fires an event that dynamically builds the web content, unattended.

 .. bibliographic fields (which also require a transform):